What Is Goserelin (Zoladex®)?

 Goserelin’s active ingredient is a Gonadotropin-Releasing Hormone (GnRH) agonist.
 This means, that its purpose is to activate the GnRH receptor by mimicking the receptor’s normal activator.
 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Turning off the body’s ability to produce testosterone, or reducing the amount made can potentially halt tumor growth.
 Goserelin continuously activates a key receptor in the pathway to making testosterone, and eventually overwhelms the receptor.
 When the receptor is overwhelmed, or desensitized, it decreases luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are key in making testosterone.
 This is also known as medical or chemical castration.

 However, a major concern with desensitizing the GnRH receptor is that before the receptor becomes overwhelmed, it will be continuously activated for the first few weeks of treatment.
 This means that more testosterone will be produced than usual, and could potentially cause a short term surge in tumor growth, known as Tumor Flare Phenomenon.
 Risk of tumor flare can be decreased by taking an antiandrogen at the start of treatment with goserelin.

 What are the possible side effects of goserelin?

 Multiple clinical trials evaluated the safety and efficacy of goserelin.
 The most common side effects of goserelin in men include hot flashes, sexual dysfunction, lower urinary tract symptoms, and decreased erections.
 Injection site reactions are also possible while receiving goserelin.
-This is not an exhaustive list of all potential side effects of goserelin.
+These are not all the possible side effects of goserelin.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with goserelin.

 Things to note about goserelin